 The purpose of this Compensation Discussion and Analysis ("CD&A") is to provide material information about the Company's executive compensation objectives and policies for its NEOs and to put into perspective the tabular disclosures and related narratives.
-The non-binding advisory proposal regarding compensation of the NEOs submitted to stockholders at our 2021 Annual Meeting was approved by 97.6% of the votes present and entitled to vote.
+The proposal regarding compensation of our NEOs submitted to stockholders at our 2022 Annual Meeting was approved by 97.4% of the votes present and entitled to vote.
 We regularly engage in outreach efforts with our stockholders relating to a variety of topics and involve our Compensation Committee Chair or one or more independent directors in these conversations as appropriate.
-Our fiscal 2022 NEO compensation decisions continue to illustrate the application of our pay-for-performance philosophy, with NEO pay being driven by another year of solid financial performance, as well as continued positive developments in other significant areas of our operations including our response to the COVID-19 pandemic and our efforts to ensure employee safety.
+Our fiscal 2023 NEO compensation decisions continue to illustrate the application of our pay-for-performance philosophy, with NEO pay being driven by another year of solid financial performance.

-This CD&A describes the general objectives, principles, and philosophy of our executive compensation program, focused primarily on the compensation for our NEOs, who for fiscal 2022 are as follows:
+This CD&A describes the general objectives, principles, and philosophy of our executive compensation program, focused primarily on the compensation for our NEOs, who for fiscal 2023 are as follows:

-- M. Farooq Kathwari, Chairman of the Board, President and Chief Executive Officer (our Principal Executive Officer) - Matthew J. McNulty, Senior Vice President, Chief Financial Officer and Treasurer (our Principal Financial Officer) - · Amy Franks, Executive Vice President, Retail Network and Business Development - · Ashley Fothergill, Senior Vice President, Merchandising - · Eric D. Koster, Vice President, General Counsel and Secretary
+- M. Farooq Kathwari, Chairman of the Board, President and Chief Executive Officer (our Principal Executive Officer) - Matthew J. McNulty, Senior Vice President, Chief Financial Officer and Treasurer (our Principal Financial and Accounting Officer) - Amy Franks, Executive Vice President, Retail Network and Business Development

-Our NEOs for fiscal 2022 also include Corey Whitely, who previously served as our Executive Vice President, Administration and Chief Financial Officer (insofar as SEC rules require disclosure of the compensation of anyone who served as a principal financial officer during fiscal 2022).
-Mr. Whitely resigned with the Company effective January 14, 2022.
-This CD&A focuses on the compensation earned by our NEOs listed above, but also describes the compensation earned by Mr. Whitely where appropriate.
+Our NEOs for fiscal 2023 also include Ashley Fothergill, who previously served as our Senior Vice President, Merchandising and Eric D. Koster, who previously served as our Vice President, General Counsel and Secretary.
+Mr. Fothergill entered into a separation of employment and general release agreement, pursuant to which he remained an employee until February 1, 2023 and Mr. Koster retired from the Company effective April 28, 2023.
+This CD&A focuses on the compensation earned by our NEOs listed above, but also describes the compensation earned by Messrs.
+Fothergill and Koster, where appropriate.

-Fiscal Year 2022 Performance at a Glance
+Fiscal Year 2023 Performance at a Glance